Alan-delete/Alan-delete.github.io/_pages/cv.md

 Experience
 ======
+* June 2024: Quest3 rendering pipeline study and UE dynamic batching implementation
+  * Study the binocular rendering pipeline of the Quest 3, focusing on the difference between single-pass stereo pipeline and single-pass multiview pipeline.
+  * Code the Dynamic Batching function as a plugin to the UE engine.
+RenderDoc and Snapdragon Profiler were used to test the Dynamic Batching on the Samsung 10e.
+The results show that the Dynamic Batching can significantly reduce draw call overhead.
+  * Octree is applied to more reasonably batch objects with the same material, thereby improving the efficiency of frustum culling.*

 * Mar 2022:  LVS-Net: Line Voting with Segmentation for Visual Localization
   * Supervised by teaching assistent R´emi Pautrat in ETH, I worked with other three team members to estimate camera pose from 2D-3D correspondences that are gained from extended VS-Net.